 - 07:30 PM: Thalassa

 - 11:00 PM: LPK night club or Casinos

 DAY 3: SOUTH GOA: Martin’s Corner, Agonda Beach, Jardim E Mar

 After having an amazing breakfast, we packed our bags and left for South Goa by car.
 It’s a very long (2-2.5 hours) drive from Candolim.

 The entire way from Candolim to South Goa is very scenic – narrow roads with palm trees, beautiful hut houses and small lakes are a sight to behold.
 Throughout the way, the roads were well maintained.
 Midway we had our first stop at Martins’ Corner at Betalbatim.
 It is a very popular and vibrant Goan restaurant famous for its sea food.
 It is Sachin Tendulkar’s favourite restaurant in Goa.
 Martin’s Corner is also very popular with other celebrities.

-We then walked on the street along the beach.
-This place is quite romantic with beach facing restaurants having romantic set ups like candlelights for uplifting the mood of the customers.
+After dinner we then walked on the street along the beach.
+This place is quite romantic with beach facing restaurants having romantic set ups like candlelights for uplifting the mood of the tourist.
 The weather and the cool breeze adds to the romance.
 We then went back to our hut and enjoyed the rest of the night looking at the sea.

 - 10:00 AM: Breakfast at Hotel